Imprint of the seal used by Leigh Fermor. The name and address are handwritten by the writer.

 19From a letter to Balasha Cantacuzène dated July 1966, in: Adam Sisman (ed.), “Dashing for the Post.
 The Letters of Patrick Leigh Fermor” (London: John Murray Publishers 2017) 241.

 20Ιoanna Providi, Patrick Leigh Fermor and Nikos Hatzikyriakos-Ghika: their Greek and philhellenic circle, in: “PATRICK LEIGH FERMOR.
-The Journey Continues” (= journal “MOUSEIO BENAKI”, 9th Supplement, 2017) 138.
+The Journey Continues” (= 9th Supplement of the journal “MOUSEIO BENAKI”, 2017) 138.

 21 Patrick Leigh Fermor, Greece, in: Alvilde Lees-Milne (ed.), “The Englishman’s Room” (London: Viking 1986) 92, 95.